SOCIETY FOR THE ANTHROPOLOGY OF LOWLAND SOUTH AMERICA

 4.8 Action Without Meeting.
 Unless otherwise restricted by the articles of incorporation or these bylaws, any action required or permitted to be taken at any meeting of the Board of Directors or of any committee thereof may be taken without a meeting, if all members of the Board of Directs or committee thereof, as the case may be, consent thereto in writing and the writing or writings are filed with the minutes or proceedings of the Board of Directors of the committee thereof.

 4.9 Conference Communication.
-Unless otherwise restricted by the articles of incorporation or these bylaws, the Board of Directors of any committee designated by the Board of Directors may hold a meeting of the Board of Directors of committee by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other.
-The Board of Directors may also conduct business of the Board of Directors or committee by means of an email listserve including the email addresses of all Directors.
+Unless otherwise restricted by the articles of incorporation or these bylaws, the Board of Directors of any committee designated by the Board of Directors may hold a meeting of the Board of Directors or committee by means of conference telephone or electronic media by means of which all persons participating in the meeting can hear each other.
+The Board of Directors may also conduct business of the Board of Directors or committee by means of electronic communication, such as an email listserv including the email addresses of all Directors.
 Participation in a meeting pursuant to this Section 4.9 shall constitute presence in person at such meeting.

 4.10 Committees of Directors.
 The Board of Directors may, by resolution passed by a majority of the whole Board of Directors, designate one or more committees, each committee to consist of two or more of the directors.
 The Board of Directors may designate one or more directors as alternate members of any committee, who may replace any absent or disqualified member at any meeting of the committee.
 Any such committee, to the extent provided in the resolution of the Board of Directors shall have and may exercise all the powers and authority of the Board of Directors in the management of the activities and affairs of the Society, but no such committee shall have the power of authority in filling vacancies on the board or in any committee, or appointment of committees of the board of any members thereof.
 Such committee or committees shall have such name of names as may be determined from time to time by resolution adopted by the Board of Directors.
 Each committee shall keep regular minutes of its meetings and report the same to the Board of Directors when required.